jnors/SiteSurveyTool/README.md

 ## Overview
 This document guides developers to set up and run the Site Survey Tool (SST) locally using VS Code and Codex CLI.

+Note on Sprint 1: Manual sync is local-only (no Google OAuth/Drive yet).
+OAuth + Drive integration lands in Sprint 2.
+Offline capture and local queueing are fully functional.

 ### Tech Stack
 - **Frontend:** Next.js (PWA), TypeScript, TailwindCSS
 - **Local DB:** Dexie (IndexedDB)